New factory ring makers & online stores cause market misperceptions.

 pretending to be multiple artisans.
 Some of them are actually shells for the same company.
 There's at least four Etsy

-stores I've identified, pretending to be jewelers, simply reselling damascus rings.
-Made
+stores I've identified, pretending to be jewelers, simply reselling damascus rings, lovingly drop shipped to you from any number of

 To add insult to injury, many of them are making bad technical decisions that are